Wine Regions of Italy – Etna DOC Wine Region

 The Grapes to Know

-The Etna Wine appellation is home to many indigenous grape varieties, and the resulting wines (whites, reds, and sparklings) are generally characterized by their marked minerality and high acidity.
+The Etna Wine appellation is home to many indigenous grape varieties, and the resulting wines (whites, reds, rosé, and sparklings) are generally characterized by their marked minerality and high acidity.

-Related Article: Read our guide on how to taste wine.
+New to wine?
+Read our guide on how to taste wine.

 Red Wines (Etna Rosso)